clux/kubecon2020/source/slides.md

 notes:
 - eirik/clux - one of the main maintainers on kube-rs.
-- talking about the kubernetes api, some of the generic assumptions and invariants that kubernetes wants to maintain, but for the lack of actual generics in the language, _these invariants are generally enforced through consistency and code-generation steps.
+- talking about the kubernetes api, some of the generic assumptions and invariants that kubernetes wants to maintain, look at how these are put in place, how enforced, and how reliable are

 ---
 ### Hidden Generics in Kubernetes' API